MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/At.md

 ---
 title: At
+description: "Windows Commands"
 ms.custom: na
 ms.prod: windows-server-threshold
 ms.reviewer: na
 ms.suite: na
-ms.technology:
+ms.technology: manage-windows-commands
-  - management
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: ff18fd16-9437-4c53-8794-bfc67f5256b3

-author: coreyp
+author: coreyp-at-msft
-ms.author: coreyp-at-msft
+ms.author: coreyp
+manager: dongill
-ms.date: 09/14/2016
+ms.date: 10/12/2016
 ---
 # At
 Schedules commands and programs to run on a computer at a specified time and date.
 You can use **at** only when the Schedule service is running.
 Used without parameters, **at** lists scheduled commands.